2021 Java Technology Report

 Now that we have explored microservices development in 2021, it's time to dive into the most popular Java technologies.
 The results of this report are pulled from our Java developer productivity survey, which gained nearly 900 responses from Java development professionals around the globe.

 In the report below, we look at the top Java technologies for 2021, including application server, runtime platform, framework, IDEs, database, build tools, and more.

 Editors Note: The 2022 Java Developer Productivity Report is now available!

 In this segment of the 2021 Java developer report, we focused on the technologies developers are using to run their applications in development.
 You can see the results for those questions below.

 We asked developers what Java programming language they are using in their main application.
 Developers were able to select multiple answers if they are using more than one language, as this tends to be most common.

-What this means: It’s no surprise that Java 8 has the majority of users.
+What this means: It's no surprise the most popular Java version in 2021 is Java 8.
 Oracle may not like it, but the fact is people are very hesitant to update their Java version.
 Being the last Java release to offer long term support, it’s been the dominant version since its release.